-Molecular and Cellular Biology
+SCI615 (Fall or Spring) Molecular and Cellular Biology

 Grade level: Junior/Senior

 Length: One Semester

 Credit: 0.50

-Prerequisite: Scientific Inquiries - Biology, ,Molecular Genetics, or Organisms and

-- Ecosystems or equivalent, Scientific Inquiries - Chemistry or equivalent
+Prerequisite: Scientific Inquiries - Biology or equivalent, Scientific Inquiries - Chemistry or equivalent

 This is a one-semester course that explores modern molecular and cellular biology as well as its basis in Mendelian genetics.
 Students will investigate transmission genetics, biomolecule structure and function, control of the cell cycle, cellular signaling pathways, and emerging genetic and molecular techniques.